civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 15

-In respect of pay and allowances payable to members of the Canadian Forces, Her Majesty is bound by provincial garnishment law to the extent, in the manner, and subject to the terms and conditions that may be provided by or under regulations made **under** the `National Defence Act`.

-> **Explanatory Note**:
-> Existing text of section 15:
-> *Existing Text*:
-> > In respect of pay and allowances payable to members of the Canadian Forces, Her Majesty is bound by provincial garnishment law to the extent, in the manner, and subject to the terms and conditions that may be provided by or under regulations made by the Governor in Council pursuant to the `National Defence Act`.
+In respect of pay and allowances payable to members of the Canadian Forces, Her Majesty is bound by provincial garnishment law to the extent, in the manner, and subject to the terms and conditions that may be provided by or under regulations made under the `National Defence Act`.

 ### Section 92